NajibHos/najibhos/README.md

 Here are a few of my most notable repositories:

-- [**EasyFocus**](https://github.com/NajibHos/EasyFocus) - EasyFocus is a modern, minimal productivity tool designed to help individuals stay organized and focused.
+- [**Invoza**](https://github.com/NajibHos/Invoza) - Invoza is a modern web application for individuals to manage projects, invoices, and tasks all in one place.
 - [**MoneyFlow**](https://github.com/NajibHos/MoneyFlow) - MoneyFlow is a simple and intuitive income, expense, and savings tracker designed to help you manage your finances effortlessly.